-The Solicitors Regulation Authority (SRA) Standards and Regulations replace the SRA Handbook from 25 November 2019.
+The SRA Standards and Regulations replaced the SRA Handbook from 25 November 2019.

-The new rules are shorter and less prescriptive.
-The SRA believes that this will offer solicitors greater flexibility.
-However, as a result solicitors will need to use greater professional judgement to ensure compliance to the SRA.
+However, solicitors need to use greater professional judgement to ensure compliance to the SRA.

-The Principles apply to individuals and firms.
-Solicitors must act:
+There are seven SRA Principles that apply to individuals and firms.

 - in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice